-Install smoke and carbon monoxide detectors on every level of your home and inside and outside of sleeping areas.
-Test them monthly and change the batteries at least once a year.
+Install smoke and carbon monoxide detectors on every level of your home as well as inside and outside of sleeping areas.
+Test your detectors monthly and change the batteries at least once a year.
 You may want to consider installing more state-of-the-art, or recently released smoke detectors for added protection.

-- Firewood should be safely stack at least 30 feet away from your home.
+- Firewood should be safely stacked at least 30 feet away from your home.

-- Your chimney should be covered with a mesh screen spark arrester.
+- Your chimney should be covered with a mesh screen spark arrestor.
 If there are any visible branches over or near the chimney, they should be removed.

 - You should clean the firebox (the area where the logs burn) at least once a week during the months you use it.
 It is actually suggested that you leave about an inch of ash because it acts as insulation, allowing the coals to heat faster and retain heat.
 The fireplace should be thoroughly cleaned out once the fire season is over.

 - Begin by opening your fireplace’s adjustable damper all the way, if your fireplace has one.